eshaz/codec-parser/README.md

 }
 ```

-### Header
+### CodecHeader

-Each codec has it's own `Header` data type.
-See each `Header` class for documentation on each codec specific header.
+Each codec has it's own `CodecHeader` data type.
+See each class below for documentation on each codec specific header.

 ### MPEGHeader
 [***Documentation***](https://github.com/eshaz/codec-parser/blob/master/src/codecs/mpeg/MPEGHeader.js)